Platinumt3chnology/visual-recognition./object-detection.md

 Custom Object Detection is a private beta feature and you must have permission from {{site.data.keyword.IBM_notm}} to make calls to the model.
 [Request access ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://datasciencex.typeform.com/to/c70Ak5){: new_window}.
 For more information about beta features, see the [Release notes](/docs/services/visual-recognition/release-notes.html#beta).
 {: important}

 You train the object detection model to recognize objects that are important to your workflow or domain.
-For example, detect damage to cars or find machines that need maintenance or perform visual inspections in the field.
+For example, detect damage to cars, find machines that need maintenance, or perform visual inspections in the field.
 You can also use object detection to count objects or manage inventory.

 ## Object detection and classification compared
 {: #obj-detect-comparison}